Brookline Sod Installation Services

 Contact Brookline’s Department of Public Works for Existing Turf Disposal & Installation Material Management

 Proper site preparation in Brookline begins with responsible turf and soil material management.
-Existing turf should be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as required by MassDEP.
-Bulk soil disposal or importation must be coordinated with the Transfer Station or local composting facility, with necessary permits, fees, and adherence to operating hours.
-Topsoil for sod installation should be screened loam with a pH of 6.0–7.0, organic matter content of 3–5%, and free from pathogens.
+Existing turf should be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as mandated by MassDEP—plastic bags are not accepted.
+Bulk soil disposal or importation must be coordinated with the local transfer station or composting facility, requiring permits, fees, and adherence to operating hours.
+Topsoil for sod installation should be screened loam with a pH of 6.0–7.0, organic matter content of 3–5%, and free of pathogens.
 Sod must be delivered fresh (within 24–48 hours of harvest), at a thickness of 1–1.5 inches including roots, and stored in shaded, irrigated conditions.
-For large projects, coordinate delivery and staging with traffic regulations and right-of-way permits, and notify neighbors in advance.
-For guidance, contact: Brookline Department of Public Works
+Advance neighbor notification and coordination with municipal projects are essential for large-scale staging and delivery.

 333 Washington Street, Brookline, MA 02445